Special Topics in Terrorism Studies; The Hostage Negotiator: Crisis Communication Skills

 Course Offerings:

-Spring 2024 Instructor: Lauren Porter Co-Instructor: View: Syllabus
+Fall 2024 Instructor: Rachel Ellis Co-Instructor: View: Syllabus

 Contemporary issues in the American court system such as prosecution, sentencing and punishment.
 Theoretical perspectives on courtroom decision-making integrated with empirical research.
 Courts and sentencing processes, including initial charging, pretrial detention and final sentencing outcomes.
 Innovations in courts and sentencing